 Tell us a six-word story that reflects a memorable experience in your life-to-date.
 Elaborate on why it is meaningful to you.
 (300 words maximum)

-1. Think about what you want Haas to know about you that isn’t covered in the other essays or information that you provide.
+1. Think about what you want Haas to know about you that isn’t covered in the other information that you provide.
 Realize that by asking this question, Haas is seeking to get to know you better.
-They want to glean “insight into your character, values, and how you will contribute to the Berkeley-Haas community.”
 This is a great place to show fit with Haas and its Four Principles (or at least some of them).

-3. The elaboration – the why – is where the rubber meets the road in this question.
+3. The elaboration – the why – is where the rubber meets the road.
 You may have to briefly provide context so the reader will know what you’re talking about and elaborate on the significance of those six words.
 Most of those 250 words should be devoted to why the event is important and the meaning you ascribe to it.